dpwit/snowpack/README.md

 Snowpack install

 ### Step 1
-- create a new GitHub repo
+- Create a new GitHub repo
 - Click on the green 'New' button

 <img src="github-repo-new.png" width="350">